 This pairing has been on the bench for months, and a free Sunday finally made it happen.
 The Sonnet is a soft 65 with a top-mount-leaf gasket, and Oil Kings are a heavy factory-lubed linear — together they hit a register worth coming back to.

-Mode has announced the second round of its 65% Sonnet board at CannonKeys, now scheduled for 2026-06-01 through 2026-07-15 after a vendor-side timeline shift.
-See the in-article update for the new dates and accent-weight color options.
+Mode's second round of its 65% Sonnet board is now open at CannonKeys, running from 2026-06-01 through 2026-07-15 after a vendor-side timeline shift.
+See the in-article update for the dates and accent-weight color options.

 From 2018 through 2022 the typical custom shipped through one host vendor and a fan of regional proxies; by 2026 the baseline custom is a configurator on a vendor's own storefront.
 Boards moved.
 Keycap group buys mostly didn't.